 The Croesus Track crosses the Paparoa Range between Blackball in the Grey Valley and Barrytown on the Tasman Sea Coast.
 It's an ideal tramp for people new to tramping.

 It's recommended to walk from Smoke-ho carpark in the east to Barrytown in the west.
 In this direction, the track ascends to 1200 metres via a well-formed and fairly easy track.
-The upper half of the western section is quite steep and rough before it descends onto a good benched track.
-Snow poles mark the route across the open tops and route finding navigational skills are required.
+Part of Croesus Track is also part of the Paparoa Track.
+Croesus Track splits off from Paparoa track after the signposted turnoff toward Barrytown.
+Croesus Track, after this turn-off, is quite steep and rough before it descends onto a good benched track.
+Snow poles mark the route across the open tops and route-finding navigational skills are required.

 Time: 45 min return

 This track comes off the Croesus Track at Garden Gully junction.
 Five minutes down the track trampers can view an old miner’s hut dating from the 1930s depression.
 At the other end of the suspension bridge the track forks out, on the left is a marked route that continues up the creek for 5 minutes to a century old quartz crushing battery.
 To the right the track climbs for about 15 minutes to the collapsed mine mouth.

 The turn-off to Croesus Knob is a 30 minute walk up from the hut.
 From the main track a rough route takes you up to the top where you are rewarded with spectacular views down to Mount Cook, and out to the Tasman Sea.

 Time: 5–6 hr